Kessius00/hello-world/README.md

 # hello-world
 the simplest of the simplest

 So I'm Kessius and I like to make music and - since a month or two - learn about coding and programming.
-I have used HTML, CSS, JavaScript and a little bit of C++ in the past, but now I'm really making an effort of learning python!
+I have used HTML, CSS, JavaScript and a little bit of C++ in the past, but now I'm (for real) making an effort of learning python!

 A few projects I'm planning on doing:
 - Making a digital synthesizer